meshhq/MeshStudioWebsite/content/blog/2018-05-08-react-native-navigation.md

 ## Conclusion

 Now your tab-based application won’t be stuck with static screens!
-While `react-navigation` may not be the most intuitive thing (especially for people used to sub-classing everything), it offers a lot of room for customization that has, historically, been a pain when it comes to native mobile UI.
+While `react-navigation` may not be the most intuitive thing (especially for people used to subclassing everything), it offers a lot of room for customization that has, historically, been a pain when it comes to native mobile UI.
 For a list of everything you can do with `navigationOptions` check out the docs [here](https://reactnavigation.org/docs/en/tab-navigator.html).
 If you can, check out the [repository](https://github.com/Reidweb1/RNTabBarDemo) we built in this tutorial here.